uoenoplab/xo/ceph/README.md

 ```bash
 git clone https://github.com/uoenoplab/xo-server
 ```
-Follow the instruction in the `README.md` inside the `xo-server` repo.
+Follow the instruction in the `README.md` inside the `xo-server` repo. `xo-server` uses the Ceph configuration at `/etc/ceph.conf` to read backend server addresses, and the file should have already been setup when installing Ceph.

 3. Run xo-server without migration enabled on the frontend server to populate the object store.
 For example:
 ```bash